 If you satisfy the following three (3) requirements, you will not be taxed on the withdrawal of a contribution from your SIMPLE-IRA.
 First, you must withdraw the contribution by the date, including extensions, your income tax return is due.
 Second, no deduction must have been allowed for the contribution for that tax year.
 Third, any interest or other income earned by the contribution must also be withdrawn.
-The interest or other income earned on the excess contribution must be included in your gross income and the 10% or 25% additional tax must be paid, if applicable.

-7.8.0 Withdrawal of Prior-Year's Excess Contribution After the Due Date of that Year's Tax Return.
+- 7.8.0 Withdrawal of Prior-Year's Excess Contribution After the Due Date of that Year's Tax Return.
 See related discussion under 7.8.J(2).
 It is unclear whether or not, and to what extent, this exception (which applies to other IRAs) will apply, if at all, to a distribution from a SIMPLE-IRA.
-If this situation arises you will wish to discuss this situation with your tax advisor.

-7.8.P Transfer Incident to Divorce and/or Election to Treat as Own.
-When a SIMPLE-IRA is transferred from one spouse to another by a divorce decree or written document relating thereto, or after the death of one spouse, the transfer is not a distribution and is deemed tax free.
-The SIMPLE-IRA becomes the SIMPLE-IRA of the transferee as of the date of transfer, subject to all rules governing SIMPLE-IRAs.

-7.9 Special Taxes That Apply Even Though No Distribution.

-7.9.A Six Percent Excise Tax on Excess Contributions.
-It is unclear whether or not, and to what extent, this 6% excise tax will apply to SIMPLE-IRA contribution.
+If this situation arises you will wish to discuss this situation with your tax advisor. - 7.8.P Transfer Incident to Divorce and/or Election to Treat as Own.
+When a SIMPLE-IRA is transferred from one spouse to another by a divorce decree or written document relating thereto, or after the death of one spouse, the transfer is not a distribution and is deemed tax-free.
+The SIMPLE-IRA becomes the SIMPLE-IRA of the transferee as of the date of transfer, subject to all rules governing SIM-PLE-IRAs. - 7.9 Special Taxes That Apply Even Though No Distribution. - 7.9.A Six Percent Excise Tax on Excess Contributions.
+It is unclear whether or not, and to what extent, this 6% excise tax will apply to SIMPLE-IRA contributions.
 An impermissible SIMPLE-IRA contribution will most likely constitute an excess SIMPLE contribution.
 Under the law, this wrongful SIMPLE contribution is automatically converted into a regular IRA contribution.
 If you have made other regular IRA contributions, you could also have an excess IRA contribution.
 Because this SIMPLE-IRA permits only SIMPLE-IRA contributions, you will be required to somehow correct this situation.
 It is unclear under the current law as to how you would make this clarification on this issue because The Small Jobs Protections Act of 1996 does not contain sufficient instruction.
 The following is a general discussion of the 6% excise tax which applies to excess contributions.